laurajul/laurajul.github.io/_projects/2023_Anthrobot.md

     </div>
 </div>
 <div class="caption">
     Students programming the UR3e robot arm.
-They were involved in all steps of the development of the performance.
+They were involved in all steps: creative ideation, development of the performance, rehearsals, robot programming and stage assembly.
 </div>

 ## Collaboration and Development Phases